How the Federal Funds Rate Affects Insurance Rates

 What to Watch

-The FOMC meets eight times per year, and its decisions are telegraphed well in advance through the dot plot (a chart showing where each Fed official expects rates to be over the next three years).
+The FOMC meets eight times a year, and its decisions are telegraphed well in advance through the dot plot (a chart showing where each Fed official expects rates to be over the next three years).
 Watching the dot plot gives policyholders an early signal of rate direction before it affects insurer margins.

 For reinsurance cost trends (which feed into homeowners and catastrophe-exposed lines), Swiss Re's sigma reports serve as a leading indicator, tracking global insurer profitability and capital flows.
 A rate-hike cycle paired with rising claims severity and reinsurance tightening is the triple-pressure scenario most likely to push consumer premiums higher within that window.
 Watching these three signals together gives a clearer picture than any single data point.